Abandonware: Re-releases by digital distribution

-Arguments for and against distribution
+Arguments for distribution

 From proponents

 Proponents of abandonware preservation argue that it is more ethical to make copies of such software than new software that still sells.
 Some have incorrectly taken this to mean that abandonware is legal to distribute, although no software written since 1964 is old enough for copyright to have expired in the US.
 Even in cases where the original company no longer exists, the rights usually belong to someone else, though no one may be able to trace actual ownership, including the owners themselves.

 Abandonware advocates also frequently cite historical preservation as a reason for trading abandoned software.
 Older computer media are fragile and prone to rapid deterioration, necessitating transfer of these materials to more modern, stable media and generation of many copies to ensure the software will not simply disappear.
 Users of still-functional older computer systems argue for the need of abandonware because re-release of software by copyright holders will most likely target modern systems or incompatible media instead, preventing legal purchase of compatible software.